KnotSora/Patapon-3-Overhaul-HD-Textures/README.md

 - [HD textures by LinZL and Others](https://github.com/Lin-zl522/Patapon-3-HD-Texture-Pack)
 ### To make these textures work:
 - Create a folder called "UCES01422" (skip this step if you already have such a folder)
-- Place both the "Overhaul" folder and your unpacked textures of choice inside of the "UCES01422" folder
+- Place both the "Overhaul" folder and your unpacked textures of choice inside the "UCES01422" folder
 - Open both "Config.ini" and "textures.ini" files with your text editor of choice and follow the instructions inside of the "texture.ini" file
 - Make sure to enable Texture Replacement in the PPSSPP dev menu (Settings->Tools->Developer Tools)
 - Enjoy :)